Baqend/guide/src/index.md

 All features described so far are also available for *event stream sorting queries*, i.e. queries that contain `limit`, `offset`, `ascending`, `descending` or `sort`.
 Events stream sorting queries are great to maintain ordered results such as high-score rankings or prioritized todo lists.

-The following maintains your top-20 todo lists, sorted by urgency, name and status:
+The following generates events for your top-20 todo lists, sorted by urgency, name and status:

 ```js
 var stream = DB.Todo.find()